 GEETA is the Lord’s own song, sung to revive His devotees!
 GEETA sings its song directly to us!!
 The GEETA serves us!

 Margashirsha is auspicious for Lord Vishnu and Lord Shiva.
 In the Vaishnavite temples, Vaikunta or Mokshada Ekadashi and Mukkoti Dwadashi are celebrated in the bright fortnight of the month.
 The beautifully decorated deity is taken through the Vaikunta Dwara on the northern side of the temple or the parikrama closest to the sanctum which is opened on this auspicious day.
 The devotees also enter the Vaikunta Dwara along with the Lord.
 Vaikunta Ekadashi is also known as Geeta Jayanti – the day on which Lord Krishna gave His message in the form of the Bhagavad Geeta to his disciple-devotee, Arjuna.
-In some parts of the country, especially in the South, Hanuman Jayanti is observed on Shukla Trayodashi day.
+In some parts of the country, especially in the South, Hanuman Jayanti is observed on Shukla Trayodashi day of this month.
 It is significant to note that Lakshmi Vrata is observed on every Margashirsha Guruvara (Thursday).

 Similarly, pujas are offered to Lord Shiva also during the Brahma Muhurtha.
 Just like the TIRUPPAVAI of the Vaishnavites, the sacred TIRUVEMBAVAI is chanted by the devotees of Lord Shiva.
 In the famous Nataraja temple at Chidambaram, the Arudra Darshanam is observed on the full moon day of Margazhi with great festivity.
 Nature is a manifestation of the Lord and the beautiful soothing beams of moon light through the dew (hima) have a profound healing effect on us.
 The Arudra Nakshatra associated with Lord Shiva signifies the bright golden-red flame.
 Golden colour represents LIFE-FORCE or the KNOWING PRINCIPLE and red colour represents ACTIVITY.
 SHIVA TATTVA represents both Life (Energy or Spirit) and Activity (Matter) in each and every particle – micro or macro.
 Every particle in the Universe resonates the Tandava of the Lord indicating that “activity is the expression of life” which is represented by the icon of the dancing Lord Nataraja.
 The Divine Dancer also signifies the five great Elements (earth, water, fire, air and space) necessary for creation as well as symbolises the Pancha Kriyas: Srishti (Creation), Sthiti (Sustenance), Samhara (Dissolution), Tirobhava (Veiling) and Anugraha (Showering of Grace).